John Hanning Speke

 John Hanning Speke (4 May 1827 – 15 September 1864) was an English explorer and army officer who made three exploratory expeditions to Africa.
-He is most associated with the search for the source of the Nile (known to locals as Kiyira in Luganda) and was the first European to reach Lake Victoria (known to locals as Nam Lolwe in Dholuo and Nnalubaale in Luganda or Ukerewe).
+He is most associated with the search for the source of the Nile and, with Richard Burton, was the first European to reach Lake Victoria.

 Life

+Early life

 Speke was born on 4 May 1827 at Orleigh Court, Buckland Brewer, near Bideford, North Devon.
+His father was William Speke and an uncle was John Lee Lee.

+In the British Indian Army

-In 1844 he was commissioned into the Bengal Army and posted to British India, where he served in the 46th Regiment of Bengal Native Infantry under Sir Hugh Gough during the Punjab campaign and under Sir Colin Campbell during the First Anglo-Sikh War.
+In 1844 Speke was commissioned into the Bengal Army and posted to British India, where he served in the 46th Regiment of Bengal Native Infantry under Sir Hugh Gough during the Punjab campaign and under Sir Colin Campbell during the First Anglo-Sikh War.
 He was promoted lieutenant in 1850 and captain in 1852.
 He spent his leave exploring the Himalayan Mountains and Mount Everest and once crossed into Tibet.

+Joining Burton's expedition

 In 1854 he made his first voyage to Africa, first arriving in Aden to ask permission of the Political Resident of this British Outpost to cross the Gulf of Aden and collect specimens in Somalia for his family's natural history museum in Somerset.
 This was refused as Somalia was considered rather dangerous.
-Speke then asked to join an expedition about to leave for Somalia led by the already famous Richard Burton who had Lt William Stroyan and Lt.
-Herne recruited to come along, but a recent death left the expedition one person short.
-Speke was accepted because he had traveled in remote regions alone before, had experience collecting and preserving natural history specimens and had done astronomical surveying.
+Speke then asked to join an expedition about to leave for Somalia led by the already famous Richard Burton who had Lt William Stroyan and Lt Herne recruited to come along, but a recent death left the expedition one person short.
+Speke was accepted because he had travelled in remote regions alone before, had experience collecting and preserving natural history specimens and had done astronomical surveying.
 Initially the party split with Burton going to Harrar, Abyssinia, and Speke going to Wadi Nogal in Somalia.

+During this trip Speke experienced trouble with the local guide, who cheated him; after they returned to Aden, Burton, who had also returned, saw that the guide was punished, jailed and killed.
+This incident probably led to larger troubles later on.
+Then all four men travelled to Berbera on the coast of Somalia, from where they wanted to trek inland towards the Ogaden.